techiediaries/techiediaries/_posts/2020/angular-10/2019-09-15-angular-router-animations.md

 ---
 layout: post
-title: "Angular 7/8 Router: Route Animations Tutorial and Example"
+title: "Angular 10/9 Router: Route Animations by Example"
 image: "images/content/angular.png"
-excerpt: "The Angular 8 Router supports adding animations when navigating between different routes in your application.
-In this tutorial, we'll learn how to use the Angular’s animations API to play animations when a route changes in your application." tags : [angular, angular8, angular-9-router-examples]
+excerpt: "The Angular 10 Router supports adding animations when navigating between different routes in your application.
+In this tutorial, we'll learn how to use the Angular’s animations API to play animations when a route changes in your application"
+date: 2020-08-05
+tags : [angular, angular8, angular-9-router-examples]
 ---

-The Angular 7/8 Router supports adding animations when navigating between different routes in your application.
+The Angular 10 Router supports adding animations when navigating between different routes in your application.
 In this tutorial, we'll learn how to use the Angular’s animations API to play animations when a route changes in your application.

-## Creating an Angular 8 Project
+## Creating an Angular 10 Project

-In this tutorial we assume you already have Angular CLI v6 installed.
+In this tutorial we assume you already have Angular CLI 10 installed.
 You can then generate a project using the following command from your terminal:

 ```bash
 $ ng new angular-project